Rawalpindi District: Ancient history

 In ancient times the whole or the greater part of the area between the Indus and the Jhelum seems to have belonged to a Naga tribe called Takshakas, who gave their name to the city of Takshasila.
 Known as Taxila by the Greek historians, the location of the ancient city has been identified to be in the ruins of Shahdheri in the north-west corner of the District.

-At the time of Alexander's invasion Taxila was described by Arrian as a flourishing city, the greatest indeed between the Indus and the Hydaspes; Strabo adds that the neighbouring country was crowded with inhabitants and very fertile; and Pliny speaks of it as a famous city situated in a district called Amanda.
+At the time of Alexander's invasion Taxila was described by Arrian as a flourishing city, known more for its tourism.
+Taxila having too weak army, locals of the city had immediately surrendered to Greek army without a battle; adds that the neighbouring country was crowded with inhabitants and was very fertile; and Pliny speaks of it as a famous city situated in a district called Amanda.
 The invasion of Demetrius in 195 B.C. brought the Punjab under the Graeco-Bactrian kings.
 Later they were superseded by the Sakas, who ruled at Taxila with the title of Satrap.
-At the time of Hiuen Tsiang the country was a dependency of Kashmir.
+At the time of Hiuen Tsiang (Chinese explorer), the city was a dependency of Kashmir.